Kanishk1420/Bloggify-Blogging-Platform/README.md

-# Stack Spot - Developers Can Write , Learn And Post Blogs
+# Bloggify - Developers Can Write , Learn And Post Blogs

-Stack Spot is a full stack blog application that includes user system functionalities such as follow/unfollow, like post, bookmark post, and dark theme.
+Bloggify is a full stack blog application that includes user system functionalities such as follow/unfollow, like post, bookmark post, and dark theme.
 It is built using React, Node.js, MongoDB, and Cloudinary.
 The application also incorporates real-time analytics and an auto-login feature.

 ## Features